p2eengineering/kalp-studio-documentation/docs/Getting-started/KS-Query/How-to-create-an-API-Auth-Key.md

 ---

-## Step 4: Create the Key
+## Step 4: How to view your API Key

+- On the API Key Generation page, You can view your generated API key.
+Once created, your API auth key will be generated and available for use.

 ![enter image description here](https://docs-images-kalp-studio.s3.ap-south-1.amazonaws.com/KS+Query/23.png)

-1. Once created, your API auth key will be generated and available for use.

 ---